 Shell Knock-Out and Parts Cut-Off

 After cooling, the ceramic shell is removed using different processes (for example vibrations from a pneumatic hammer or knock-out with pressurized water) and the pieces are then separated from the feeding system with gate removal operation.
-For these final stages of cutting and gate removal, Deloro has recently installed an automated robotic cell used for large parts, obtaining advantages in precision of the cut and reducing handling problems.
+For these final stages of cutting and gate removal, Deloro has installed an automated robotic cell used for large parts, obtaining advantages in precision of the cut and reducing handling problems.
+CNC grinding can be completed where complex shapes need to be restored under a gate.

-After cutting, the parts with ceramic core are immersed in a solution able to remove the ceramic core through chemical attack.
+After cutting, any parts with a ceramic core are put in one of our 2 medium pressure vessels where, a caustic solution is able to remove the ceramic core through chemical leaching.
+This enables us to process the most complex of internal passage designs.

 At this point there are different finishing stages, useful for obtaining finished parts conforming to the customer's specifications from a shape and surface finish point of view, followed by heat treatments needed for obtaining the appropriate mechanical properties and hardness.